1upses/Minecraft-SMP-template/README.md

 ```
 if you messed up the location, you can type ```//undo``` to then type ```//paste``` again but this time at the correct location

-- To protect the bank from potential griefers, you'll need to define a protected region, so execute ```//wand``` to get a wooden axe, and using this axe, make 2 points 3D selection of the bank: left click is for the 1st point, and right click is for the 2nd one.
+- To protect the bank from potential griefers, you'll need to define a protected region, so execute ```//wand``` to get a wooden axe, and using this axe, make a 2 points 3D selection of the bank: left click is for the 1st point, and right click is for the 2nd one.
 And then, you can type the command ```/rg define bank```.
 If you messed up the selection area, you can redefine the region using ```/rg redefine bank```

 # Usage